Aurangzeb: Second Deccan governorate (1653–1658)

-Aurangzeb proposed to resolve the situation by attacking the dynastic occupants of Golconda (the Qutb Shahis) and Bijapur (the Adil Shahis).
-As an adjunct to resolving the financial difficulties, the proposal would also extend Mughal influence by accruing more lands.
+Aurangzeb proposed to resolve financial difficulties by attacking the dynastic occupants of Golconda (the Qutb Shahis) and Bijapur (the Adil Shahis).
+This proposal would also extend Mughal influence by accruing more lands.
 Aurangzeb advanced against the Sultan of Bijapur and besieged Bidar.
 The Kiladar (governor or captain) of the fortified city, Sidi Marjan, was mortally wounded when a gunpowder magazine exploded.
-After twenty-seven days of hard fighting, Bidar was captured by the Mughals and Aurangzeb continued his advance.
-Again, he was to feel that Dara had exerted influence on his father: believing that he was on the verge of victory in both instances, Aurangzeb was frustrated that Shah Jahan chose then to settle for negotiations with the opposing forces rather than pushing for complete victory.
+After twenty-seven days of fighting, Bidar was captured by the Mughals and Aurangzeb continued his advance.
+Aurangzeb suspected Dara had exerted influence on his father.
+He believed that he was on the verge of victory in both instances, and was frustrated that Shah Jahan chose then to settle for negotiations with the opposing forces rather than pushing for complete victory.

 War of succession

 The four sons of Shah Jahan all held governorships during their father's reign.
 The emperor favoured the eldest, Dara Shikoh.
 This had caused resentment among the younger three, who sought at various times to strengthen alliances between themselves and against Dara.
 There was no Mughal tradition of primogeniture, the systematic passing of rule, upon an emperor's death, to his eldest son.
 Instead it was customary for sons to overthrow their father and for brothers to war to the death among themselves.

 Historian Satish Chandra says that "In the ultimate resort, connections among the powerful military leaders, and military strength and capacity [were] the real arbiters".
 The contest for power was primarily between Dara Shikoh and Aurangzeb because, although all four sons had demonstrated competence in their official roles, it was around these two that the supporting cast of officials and other influential people mostly circulated.
-There were ideological differences — Dara was an intellectual and a religious liberal in the mould of Akbar, while Aurangzeb was much more conservative — but, as historians Barbara D. Metcalf and Thomas R. Metcalf say, "To focus on divergent philosophies neglects the fact that Dara was a poor general and leader.
+There were ideological differences – Dara was an intellectual and a religious liberal in the mould of Akbar, while Aurangzeb was much more conservative – but, as historians Barbara D. Metcalf and Thomas R. Metcalf say, "To focus on divergent philosophies neglects the fact that Dara was a poor general and leader.
 It also ignores the fact that factional lines in the succession dispute were not, by and large, shaped by ideology."

 Marc Gaborieau, professor of Indian studies at l'École des Hautes Études en Sciences Sociales, explains that "The loyalties of [officials and their armed contingents] seem to have been motivated more by their own interests, the closeness of the family relation and above all the charisma of the pretenders than by ideological divides."
 Muslims and Hindus did not divide along religious lines in their support for one pretender or the other nor, according to Chandra, is there much evidence to support the belief that Jahanara and other members of the royal family were split in their support.
 Jahanara, certainly, interceded at various times on behalf of all of the princes and was well-regarded by Aurangzeb even though she shared the religious outlook of Dara.